andyroyle/azure-sb-statsd/README.md

-    "keyname": "RootManageSharedAccessKey", // chances are you'll need to use the rootmanage key "queues": true,                         // log info for queues "topics": true,                         // log info for topics (and subscriptions) "prefix": "foo.bar.azuresb.yay",        // optional prefix for metrics from this instance "tags": {                               // optional, tags are supported by the influxdb backend "foo": "bar"
+    "keyname": "RootManageSharedAccessKey", // chances are you'll need to use the rootmanage key "queues": true,                         // log info for queues "topics": true,                         // log info for topics (and subscriptions) "ignoredsubscriptions": ["foo"]         // optional array of regex patterns for ignored subscriptions "prefix": "foo.bar.azuresb.yay",        // optional prefix for metrics from this instance "tags": {                               // optional, tags are supported by the influxdb backend "foo": "bar"